jeffbcross/ng-blog/README.md

 **V1**

 1. Make slug auto-populate as you type title
-1. Add in db validation - only authenticated users should be able to create, edit, delete
+1. Add in db validtion for restricted actions - only authenticated users should be able to create, edit, delete
+1. Add db data validation
 1. Add in pw recovery via dpd-email - waiting to hear back on accessing Dashboard
 1. Add user create, edit, delete pages - only for admins
 1. Create user roles - admin, manager, user